Clinics at The Asylum for Art HeadQuarters

 - Blue Skies

 This is my Rifle.
 This is my my gun … There are many like it, but this one is mine … Without my gun, I am useless.
 My rifle without me is useless … Do you get it?
-This is me … My guitar and my brain and heart are my rifle here to slaughter ...
+This is me … My guitar and my brain and heart are my rifle here ...

 This is workshop to introduce you to the art of looping.
 You can use this skill to easily expand your sound to sound like a full band or use it as a valuable practicing tool to develop your skills in improvising, alternate chord voicings or singing.